shloch/Building_Facebook/README.md

 # Building_Facebook

-Building a replica of Facebook..
+Building a replica of Facebook.
 Putting together some of the core features of the platform :

 - users - creating accounts and sessions
 - profiles - viewing profile pages
-- “friending” - sending and accepting friend requests
+- friendships - sending and accepting friend requests
-- posts - posting status
-- “liking” - liking and commenting of self status and that of friends
+- posts - posting, liking and commenting on one's own status and on friends

-- Signing is implemented with and Devise gem.
+- Signing is implemented with a DEVISE gem.

 ![alt text](https://github.com/shloch/Building_Facebook/blob/controllers/DOCS/My_facebook_ERB.png)